HMB St. Jude Math-a-Thon 2013

 by: Darcie Dykema

-Our third annual St. Jude Math-A-Thon has begun.
-We had our kickoff meeting November 25 and the campaign will run through December 18, 2013.
+Our 3rd annual St. Jude Math-A-Thon has begun.
+We had our kickoff meeting November 25, 2013 and the campaign will run through January 10, 2014.
 Your child should have their sponsor sheet and a parent needs to send back the permission slip attached to the sponsor sheet by checking the YES box if you would like your child to particpate.
 Each student should also have directions on how to set up their account online so they can reach out to their sponsors who may not live in ND and can sponsor your child online by credit card.
 If you do not have the directions on how to do this contact me at the school.

 The St. Jude Math-A-Thon is a nationally recognized public school math enrichment program designed to complement an existing school’s math curriculum while teaching the students a valuable community service lesson about kids helping other kids.
 The program includes a free math curriculum supplment for grades K-8 that students complete while obtaining sponsorships from family and friends.
 St. Jude Math-A-Thon is an education-based fundraising program for grades K-8 tht benefits some of the world’s sickest children stricken with cancer who look to St. Jude’s Children Research Hospital for hope.
 For more than 20 years, Math-A-Thon has been America’s largest education-based fundraiser.